 Originally a part of Yugoslavia, Bosnia and Herzegovina declared its independence in 1992 following the Bosnian War.
 With its Ottoman history, breathtaking waterfalls and Turkish influence, Bosnia and Herzegovina is quickly becoming a popular tourist destination.
-Bordering Croatia, Montenegro, and Serbia, it is easily reachable for day excursions.

-Day Trip To Mostar
+Book A Day Trip To Mostar

 Still considered a developing country, we highly recommend that you join a tour group when traveling to – and within – Bosnia and Herzegovina.
 The political environment remains somewhat unstable and, if you plan on hiking, be aware minefields still exist in rural areas and open fields.